TimMouskhelichvili/personal/public/static/markdown/blog/javascript-substring/en.md

 ## 4. How to get the last character of a string?

-You can get the last character of a string by using the `substring()` function with the length of the string minus 1 as the end position.
+You can get the last character of a string by using the `substring()` function with the length of the string minus 1 as the start position.

 ```javascript
 const str = "This is a, very long string!";